kimcatbar/team-8-repo/README.md

 4. User Homepage
    - You will now be in your user homepage where you can create a text post, image post, view your follower's posts, and reply to follower's posts.
 From the user homepage, you can access the user settings, logout and access your user profile.
 5. User Profile
-   - Your user profile displays the ammount of followers you have, the ammount of people you follow, and most importantly it displays any posts you have created with comments other users might have added.
+   - Your user profile displays the amount of followers you have, the amount of people you follow, and most importantly it displays any posts you have created with comments other users might have added.
 6. Settings
    - The user setting allows the user to delete their account.